So, you've received your Paycheck Protection Program (PPP) loan money. Now what?

 The Department of Treasury calculated how much the small businesses in America needed in order to keep their employees paid for 8 weeks.
 The purpose of the $349 billion act is to help save the economy and reduce the number of people on unemployment.

-The primary purpose of this big stimulus package is to help businesses keep their their people employed and their lights on.
-You can use 25% for certain operating expenses.
+The primary purpose of this big stimulus package is to help businesses keep their people employed and their lights on.
+You can use up to 25% for certain operating expenses.

 A rule of thumb for what the PPP Act is meant to help:

 - Keep the Doors Open (Material and direct labor costs)

 The structure of the deal is a grant if you keep headcount and spend 75% of the money on paying your people at least 75% of what they were previously making.

 Important!
 You're required to prove that you spent 75% of your money on payroll (or payroll related expenses) in order for the money to qualify as a grant.
 If you do not, the money will be a loan you are expected to pay back.

 3 Steps to Take Immediately after receiving PPP money

 Here are the three steps to take immediately after receiving the PPP money (and how to abide by the guidelines to make sure money is a grant vs. a loan).